 To bring on line these new offices and continue to support our clients we have also welcomed a fantastic cohort of lawyers, management and support staff across our locations.
-To top it all off we got to celebrate the admission of our future family lawyers in Max Sutton, Kiara Greenway and Hillary McVeigh.
+To top it all off we got to celebrate the admission of our future family lawyers in Max Sutton and Kiara Greenway.

 Our team is now the largest specialist family law team in Queensland, which includes five Accredited Family Law Specialists.
 This is not merely a numbers game and speaks more to the depth and breadth of our team across all of our communities, and the spectrum of support that we can provide to our clients and to each other.
 It is the bringing together of such wonderful family lawyers that makes us so unique and so very excited for the future.

 We’ve always been a firm believer that “local is lovely”, incredibly proud of our rural roots and pleased to be a part of our local communities.
 So, it’s only natural that we would give back and support those who continue to support us.